 - The institution must be accredited by an accrediting body recognized by the U.S. Department of Education or officially recognized by the appropriate government agency/ministry of education for foreign institutions. - Transcripts from foreign institutions must be evaluated by World Education Services. - Credit may be granted for military education experiences based upon American Council on Education (ACE) recommendations. - Credit may be granted for other educational experiences, such as professional police and fire training, upon individual review. - Grades of C or better may be accepted.
 Grades of P (passing) or S (satisfactory) may only be considered if it is the policy of the transferring institution that these grades are equivalent to a C or better and may only used for elective credit. - A cumulative maximum of 90 semester hours may be transferred and used toward an undergraduate degree.
-The final 30 credits and at least one-half of the major requirements must be taken at Caldwell College. - Credit may only be awarded for coursework that is similar to Caldwell College coursework and is appropriate to the chosen curriculum. - Students who have received an Associate of Arts (A.A.) degree from a New Jersey community/ county college will have satisfied, as a block, the Caldwell College core requirements, except for 3 credits in theology, 3 credits in philosophy and 3 credits in the Catholic and Dominican tradition and any course or courses in which a C or better was not achieved. - In most cases, courses from other institutions will not be equivalent to TH 102 Theology due to the focus on Catholic theology.
+The final 30 credits and at least one-half of the major requirements must be taken at Caldwell College. - Credit may only be awarded for coursework that is similar to Caldwell College coursework and is appropriate to the chosen curriculum. - Transfer credit is initially reviewed by the Office of Admissions, but the ultimate authority on the equivalency of credits to Caldwell College courses lies with the Academic Departments or Division for the particular discipline of the individual course. - Transfer credit awarded may not exceed the maximum credits offered for an equivalent course in the Caldwell College curriculum. - Students who have received an Associate of Arts (A.A.) degree from a New Jersey community/ county college will have satisfied, as a block, the Caldwell College core requirements, except for 3 credits in theology, 3 credits in philosophy and 3 credits in the Catholic and Dominican tradition and any course or courses in which a C or better was not achieved. - In most cases, courses from other institutions will not be equivalent to TH 102 Theology due to the focus on Catholic theology.